alstat/collabwork/Hacking-Data/README.md

   # Read the lines of the url
   raw.dat <- readLines(url)

-  # Match the all entries of rows with starting characters 66666
+  # Match all entries of rows with starting characters 66666
   storm.hdr <- grep("^66666", raw.dat)

   # Define the column headers